 The principal activity of the ICAV is to carry on the business of an investment vehicle in accordance with the investment objective set out in the relevant Supplement at the time of creation of the relevant sub-funds.
+The ICAV is considered to be under Article 6 of the European Union's ("EU") Sustainable Finance Disclosures Regulation (Regulation EU/2019/2088) ("SFDR").
+The investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities.
 The year presented good opportunities in commodities and the Fund was active in crude, power, metals and emissions markets.
 The demand for crude oil increased worldwide and the Fund was positioned for this increase.
+The Fund has an indirect exposure to commodities through its investment in structured financial instruments.
 See further details on the Investment Manager's report on page 8.